 Despite those declines, one interesting theory as to why work numbers remain high regardless of the increase of at-home high speed internet is that employees enjoy being able to shop for loved ones without having to worry about the nature of the gifts being discovered.
 Many online deals are often offered only before 5 p.m.
 Plus who doesn't love a little break from work?

-Get more links about online shopping on the next page.
+Get more links about online shopping below.